ahmedash95/coding-test-news-api/README.md

 # NewsAggregator
-This class is used in index.php and it's responsible to load the news from the providers and return them
+This class is used in index.php to load the news from the providers and return them

 # Package
 This directory contains third party packages to fetch news from.